-- 7.1 All transactions input to the accounting system must be authorised in accordance with the academy procedures. - 7.2 All journal entries must be supported by relevant documents and authorised by the appropriate authorised member of staff prior to being input to the accounting system. - 7.3 Bank transactions should be input by the Finance Assistant or Management Accountant and the input should be checked by the Chief Finance Officer. - 7.4 Detailed information on the operation of the accounting package system can be found in the user manuals (via 'theictservice'). - 7.5 Accounting Software and User Support should be purchased each year to maintain an up-to-date version of the software and provide day to day user support and training when required. - 7.6 All staff required to use the accounting software should receive adequate internal and external training.
+- All transactions input to the accounting system must be authorised in accordance with the academy procedures. - All journal entries must be supported by relevant documents and authorised by the appropriate authorised member of staff prior to being input to the accounting system. - Bank transactions should be input by the Finance Assistant and the input should be checked by the Chief Finance Officer. - Detailed information on the operation of the accounting package system can be found in the user manuals (via 'theictservice'). - Accounting Software and User Support should be purchased each year to maintain an up-to-date version of the software and provide day to day user support and training when required. - All staff required to use the accounting software should receive adequate internal and external training.